anonymous-for-review/taos-refined/README.md

 This repository contains the simulation code of taos (task assignment and order scheduling) related algorithms.

-We implement five algorithms, OBTA, NLIP, WF, OCWF, and OCWF-ACC.
-The first three algorithms are First-Come-First-Serve (FIFO) algorithms without adjusting outstanding jobs' orders while the last two algorithms are Shortest-Remaining-Time-First (SRTF) algorithms.
+We implement 6 algorithms, OBTA, NLIP, WF, RD, OCWF, and OCWF-ACC.
+The first 4 algorithms are First-Come-First-Serve (FIFO) algorithms without adjusting outstanding jobs' orders while the last two algorithms are Shortest-Remaining-Time-First (SRTF) algorithms.